-ribbon pakoda are fried crisp ribbon shaped savory snack. they are easy to prepare and tastes good too. ribbon pakoda is also known as ribbon murukku or ola pakoda or nada thenkuzhal.
+Ribbon pakoda are fried crisp ribbon shaped savory snack.
+They are easy to prepare and tastes good too. they are also known as ribbon murukku or ola pakoda or nada thenkuzhal.

 Prep Time10 mins

 Servings: 250 grams

 - ½ cup roasted chana dal or 70 grams